Shavlik Randolph: Playoffs

+Off the court

+Randolph is a co-founder of North Carolina–based Big Prime Hauling, which was acquired by Bright Hope Capital in August 2020.
+He is also credited, along with several other NBA players, as an early investor in Fotmer Life Sciences, LLC., founded in South America in 2016.

 Personal life

 Randolph is the son of Ken and Kim Randolph who both attended the University of North Carolina.
 His grandfather, Ronnie Shavlik, was an All-American basketball player at N.C.
 State and a first-round draft pick of the New York Knicks in 1956.
 As a child, Randolph worked as a ball boy for the N.C.
 State team.
 He also has a brother, Dexter and a sister, Senna.
 His brother Dexter, died on October 8, 2019, in Tochigi, Japan.